- Travel in France

 the nineteenth century.
 All the old town of Avignon, including the

-Palace of the Popes, is within the ramparts.
+the Popes, is within the ramparts.
 Avignon still has four

 of the old town of Besançon